Market Leader in Development Analytics (G2 Crowd’s Winter, Summer & Spring 2022)

 These tools understand the initial friction involved with process changes, so they have done their best to streamline the onboarding experience.
 The registration process may vary.
 Some of these tools require a demo meeting before you can register, others require users to request a trial, and others offer open access to the trial.
 Learn more about each tool’s registration process below.

 Right after your registration request has been approved, you can start setting up your account.
 After you sign in, you will be prompted to connect your Git repos.
-Waydev supports integrations with GitHub, GitLab, Bitbucket, Azure DevOps, Jira, and their on-premise counterparts. account and authorizing Waydev’s access.
-In a short time, you will be able to see your engineering data in the app.
+Waydev supports integrations with GitHub, GitLab, Bitbucket, and multiple other git providers, ticketing systems, CI/CD platforms, and calendars.
+After you connect to your tool stack and authorize Waydev’s access, you will be able to see your engineering data in the app.

 Here’s how Waydev is a more holistic platform as compared to other tools:

-Unlike Waydev, SonarQube does not require users to request a trial for the non-commercial version: its free Community Edition.
+Unlike Waydev, SonarQube does not require users to request a trial for the non-commercial version: it’s a free Community Edition.
 You may simply download the latest version and get started by installing an on-premise production instance.
-It’s worth noting that SonarQube offers a sister-service in the cloud called SonarCloud.
+It’s worth noting that SonarQube offers a sister service in the cloud called SonarCloud.
 After installing the on-premise instance, you’ll need to set up SonarScanners on the machines where analysis will be executed.

 Before you register for a trial with Jellyfish, you are required to book a demo.
 After your registration request is approved, you are required to set up the integrations.
-Similar to Waydev, Jellyfish integrates with GitHub, GitLab, Bitbucket as for Git hosting tools.
-Jellyfish also integrates with Project Management tools, such as Jira, Aha!, and Productboard.
+Similar to Waydev, Jellyfish integrates with GitHub, GitLab, and Bitbucket as Git hosting tools.
+Jellyfish also integrates with Circle CI and Project Management tools, such as Jira, Aha!, and Productboard.

 There are some shortcomings in Jellyfish:

-Okay, different from Waydev, SonarQube, and Jellyfish, offers an open trial access.
+Okay, different from Waydev, SonarQube, and Jellyfish offer open trial access.
 To set up your account, they only require a Google Calendar account.
 In terms of Git hosting tools, Okay only supports GitHub.
 They also integrate CircleCI and PagerDuty.
 After you set up the integrations, your data is delivered through a concierge onboarding session.

 But just like Jellyfish, Okay lacks some key features: